KenKundert/inform/doc/user.rst

 plural
 """"""

-.. py:class:: plural(value, *, num='#', invert="!', slash='/')
+.. py:class:: plural(value, *, render_num=str, num='#', invert="!', slash='/')
    :noindex:

-Used with python format strings to conditionally format a phrase depending on whether *value* consists of a singular or plural number of things.
+Used with Python format strings to conditionally format a phrase depending on the number of items that *value* represents.

-The format specification has three sections, separated by '/'.
-The first section is always included, the last section is included if the given number is plural, and the middle section, which can be omitted, is included if the given number is singular.
-If there is only one section, it is used as is for the singular case and an 's' is added to it for the plural case.
+The format specification has multiple sections, separated by '/'.
+The first section is always included and the remaining sections specify what should be added based on whether there is one, many, or no items.
+If there is only one section, then an 's' is appended if there are many or no items.
+If there are two sections, then the second section is appended if there are many or no items.
-If any of the sections contain a '#', it is replaced by the number of things.
+If any of the sections contain a '#', it is replaced by the number of items.

 You may provide either a number (e.g. 0, 1, 2, ...) or any object that
-implements `__len__()` (e.g. list, dict, set, ...).
-In the latter case, the length of the object will be used to decide whether to use the singular of plural form.
-Only 1 is considered to be singular; every other number is considered plural.
+implements `__len__()` (e.g. list, dict, set, ...) as the value.
+In the latter case, the length of the object then decides which form to use.

-If the format string starts with '!' then it is removed and the sense of plurality is reversed (the plural form is used for one thing, and the singular form is used otherwise).
+If the format string starts with a '!' it is removed and the sense of plurality is reversed (the plural form is used for one thing and the singular form is used otherwise).
 This is useful when pluralizing verbs.

 Here is a typical usage::